-- a) Operation and maintenance of the motorcoach must be performed only by qualified personnel. - b) Before driving, conduct a walkaround inspection to check for security of all baggage compartment doors and equipment access doors. - Make sure good visibility is maintained at all times.
-Keep windshields clean and free of obstructions. - d) Adjust the driver's seat so that all controls can be reached easily. - e) Always wear the safety belt when driving. - f) Check the instrument panel frequently.
-Do not operate the motorcoach when dials or indicators are not in the normal operating condition. - g) Always pay attention to pedestrians passing in front and behind the vehicle.
-Always yield to pedestrians at pedestrian walkways. - b) Do not drive over obstacles on the road.
-Empty cartons, piles of leaves, and snowdrifts could conceal hidden dangers that could damage the motorcoach suspension and underbody. - When turning or changing lanes, signal your intention well in advance. - j) When approaching to make a right turn, reduce the space between the motorcoach and the curb to make sure another vehicle cannot pass on the right.
-Since the motorcoach makes wide turns, allow enough space to make safe turns. - k) Switch from high beams to low beams when meeting or following other vehicles within 500 feet (150 meters). - Never leave the motorcoach unattended with the engine running, or with the key in the ignition.
-Turn off the engine, remove keys and apply the parking brake before leaving the vehicle.
+- Operation and maintenance of the vehicle must be performed only by qualified personnel. - Before driving, conduct a walk around inspection and check that all baggage compartment doors and equipment access doors are securely shut. - Make sure good visibility is maintained at all times.
+Keep windshields clean and free of obstructions. - Adjust the driver's seat so that all controls can be reached easily. - Always wear the safety belt when driving. - Check the instrument panel frequently.
+Do not operate the vehicle when dials or indicators are not in their normal operating condition. - Always pay attention to pedestrians passing in front and behind the vehicle.
+Always yield to pedestrians at pedestrian walkways. - Do not drive over obstacles on the road.
+Empty boxes, piles of leaves, and snowdrifts could conceal hidden dangers that could damage the vehicle suspension and underbody. - When turning or changing lanes, signal your intention well in advance. - When approaching to make a right turn, reduce the space between the vehicle and the curb to make sure another vehicle cannot pass on the right.
+Since the vehicle makes wide turns, allow enough space to make safe turns. - Switch from high beams to low beams when meeting or following other vehicles within 500 feet (150 meters). - Never leave the vehicle unattended with the engine running, or with the key in the ignition.
+Turn off the engine, remove keys and apply the parking brake before leaving the vehicle. - Shut-off the engine before refueling, adding oil, performing maintenance or servicing tasks, unless stated otherwise.

-- m) Shut-off the engine before refueling, adding oil or performing maintenance or servicing tasks, unless stated otherwise. - Fuel is highly flammable and explosive.
+- Fuel is highly flammable and explosive.
 Do not smoke when refueling.
 Keep away from open flames or sparks. - Do not run the engine or HVAC system with access doors left open.
-Close compartment doors before operating any equipment. - p) Do not remove the surge tank filler cap or the cooling system pressure cap when the engine is hot.
-Let the engine cool down before removing filler caps. - q) Do not attempt to push or pull-start a motorcoach equipped with an automatic transmission. - r) The service life of the motorcoach depends on the kind of maintenance it receives.
-Always record any problems and report them immediately to maintenance personnel. - s) Do not use the trailer hitch before reading the safety, technical and operational requirements on page 1-9 of this manual. - for additional information about safe driving practices, contact the local department of motor vehicles authority.
+Close compartment doors before operating any equipment. - Do not remove the surge tank filler cap or the cooling system pressure cap when the engine is hot.
+Let the engine cool down before removing filler caps. - Do not attempt to push or pull-start a vehicle equipped with an automatic transmission. - The service life of the vehicle depends on the kind of maintenance it receives.
+Always record any problems and report them immediately to maintenance personnel. - Do not use the trailer hitch before reading the safety, technical and operational requirements on page 1-12 of this manual.